Skip to main content

 Severe allergic reactions

-Severe allergic reactions to Ozempic (semaglutide) are possible, including life-threatening reactions like facial swelling and anaphylaxis (e.g., closing of the throat).
-Get medical help right away if you notice hives, rash, red skin, swelling of the lips or tongue, or difficulty breathing after you use Ozempic (semaglutide).
+Severe allergic reactions to Ozempic (semaglutide) are possible, including life-threatening ones like facial swelling or anaphylaxis, which can cause throat swelling or trouble breathing.
+Call for medical help right away if you notice symptoms such as hives, a rash, red skin, or swelling of your lips, tongue, or face after taking this medication.

 Gallbladder problems

-Although rare, gallbladder problems, such as gallstones and swelling of the gallbladder, have happened in some people taking Ozempic (semaglutide).
-Let your prescriber know if you experience symptoms of gallbladder problems, such as pain in the upper stomach, fever, and clay-colored stool.
+Although rare, gallbladder problems such as gallstones and inflammation of the gallbladder have happened in some people taking Ozempic (semaglutide).
+Tell your prescriber if you experience symptoms like upper stomach pain, fever, or clay-colored stool.
+They might run tests to check your gallbladder and decide if you need treatment.

 DosageQuantityPrice as low asPrice per unit